 Eye Movement Desensitization and Reprocessing (EMDR) is a treatment developed by Francine Shapiro for healing psychological trauma.
 It is currently one of the fastest and most effective therapies for post traumatic stress disorder (PTSD) with 85% of those treated no longer meeting the diagnostic criteria post-treatment.

 The procedure involves remembering aspects of the stressful event while the right and left hemispheres of the brain are activated through eye movements, taps or sounds in repeated sequence for short periods of time.
 In this way, parts of the memory are reaccessed, reprocessed by the nervous system, and released, to the effect that they are no longer bothersome when recalled.

 The Effects of Trauma

 According to one theory, when the nervous system is overwhelmed by a stressful event, aspects of the experience become tied to the emotions of the event.
-For example, features of experiencing a car accident: the body’s jolt from impact, the sound of crumpling metal, the smell of burning rubber, etc., combined with emotional shock, become locked in the memory of the event.
+For example, features of experiencing a car accident: the body’s jolt from impact, the sound of crumpling metal, the smell of burning rubber, etc., combined with emotional shock, become locked into the memory of the event.
 A similar sound or smell can now trigger shock and fear.
 Neurons activated during the traumatic event are now wired together such that reactivation of only part of this new circuit (the scent of burning rubber) can trigger the activation of other aspects of the system (fear).
-This may be how flashbacks, nightmares, and intrusive thoughts related to the memory are triggered and persist long after the event.
+This may partly account for how flashbacks, nightmares, and intrusive thoughts related to the memory are triggered and persist long after the event.
 Other symptoms of trauma include panic attacks, anxiety, phobias, and mysterious physical symptoms in response to a person, sound or scent present at the time of the first incident.